platform-experience/script-library/src/client-script/si-script-15/README.md

-# Set field based on logged in user
+# Logged In User

 ## Description

-Set field based on logged in user
+Set field based on logged in user.